Measuring the impact of your programs on the people you aim to serve often takes years. Most positive change appears long after the funding has ended.

 We have a tutorial that walks you through reading charts, making sense of benchmarks, and how you can discover any interesting pattern in your data (or let our algorithms suggest some meaningful statistical patterns to explore).

 In most parts of the charity / funding world you still need to print out a physical document for meetings or to include in your reports.
-Our online analyses lets you export the charts as PDFs.
+Our online analyses lets you export any chart you create.

 You can also download the data as a CSV / excel, of course, so you can do more analysis.